 Odorised Pipeline

-If First Gas’ Pipeline is stipulated as “Odorised” in Schedule One, there must be appropriate Odorisation Facilities at that Receipt Point to ensure that all Gas injected complies with the detectability requirements set out in New Zealand Standard 5263:2003: Gas Detection and Odorisation.
+If First Gas’ Pipeline which connects to a Receipt Point is stipulated as “Odorised” in ICA Schedule One, there must be appropriate Odorisation Facilities at that Receipt Point to ensure that all Gas injected complies with the detectability requirements set out in New Zealand Standard 5263:2003: Gas Detection and Odorisation, and the Odorisation Facilities Owner is to use reasonable endeavours to ensure that all gas injected into First Gas’ Pipeline shall be odorised accordingly.
 First Gas will specify the odorant that must be used.

 Ownership of Odorisation Facilities

-In respect of any Additional Receipt Point on an Odorised Pipeline, First Gas may elect, but shall not be obliged to own the required Odorisation Facilities.
+If First Gas’ Pipeline which connects to an Additional Receipt Point is stipulated as “Odorised” in the Amending Agreement, then Odorisation Facilities must be constructed and commissioned in respect of that Additional Receipt Point before any gas is injected.
+First Gas may elect, but shall not be obliged, to own the required Odorisation Facilities.
+If First Gas elects not to own the Odorising Facilities, then they shall be owned by the Interconnected Party.
 The design, construction, operation and maintenance of Odorisation Facilities shall be the responsibility of the owner of the Odorisation Facilities.

 Land for Odorisation Facilities

 Where First Gas elects to own Odorisation Facilities it may require the Interconnected Party to provide it with an area of land at or adjacent to the Receipt Point which First Gas reasonably agrees is sufficient to accommodate the Odorisation Facilities.
-The Interconnected Party will grant First Gas a bare licence to occupy and use that land for all purposes associated with the installation, operation (including unloading, storage and load-out of odorant) and maintenance (including upgrading or replacing) of Odorisation Facilities, free of any charge.
+The Interconnected Party will grant First Gas a bare licence to access, occupy and use that land for all purposes associated with the installation, operation (including unloading, storage and load-out of odorant) and maintenance (including upgrading or replacing) of Odorisation Facilities, free of any charge.

 When undertaking any of the activities referred to in section 7.3, First Gas shall comply with the requirements of section 13.2.